What Is Included in an SEO Audit?

 In addition to a content audit, a technical SEO audit helps a Search Engine Optimiser, a website owner, or any other involved parties understand where a website is failing or succeeding.

-Once the technical audit has been completed, an SEO professional can prioritize which areas of the website need focus first.
+Once the technical audit is complete, an SEO professional can prioritize which areas of the website to focus on first.

 Indexing & Crawlability